Hyle-org/devhub-hyle/docs/developers/getting-started/devnet.md

-# Devnet
+# Run your local devnet

 <!-- Testnet
 Hylé provides a testnet where you can test your smart contract and help us test our network.-->

 Follow the instructions below to start building on Hylé by running a local devnet.

-## Run your local devnet
+(Instructions for a testnet will be added when we launch it.)

-### Recommended: Getting started with Docker
+## Recommended: Getting started with Docker

 !!! failure
     We currently don't have a public Docker image available.
 Please [contact us](https://t.me/hyle_org) if you need it.